dldemoks/WHMCS-5.3.7/README.md

 WHMCS
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте все файлы.
+To install the module, download all the files.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS WHMCS 5.3.7
+Support for CMS WHMCS 5.3.7